top of page

 Accidental Biting or Brushing Hard

-Minor injuries like biting your cheek or brushing too vigorously, can trigger sores.
+Minor injuries, like biting your cheek or brushing too vigorously, can trigger sores.
+Be gentle when brushing to avoid irritation.

 Food Sensitivities